khalid-hussain/shaheen/chap5.md

 father too, laugh at things I talk about.
 For God's sake, don't mention anything about my dream to them."

-Maybe words are not enough to console you."
+"Maybe words are not enough to console you."
 Saying this Badr looked around and whistled a few times.
 In response to this, a few guards hidden in the dense tree nearby, gathered around him.